What to do

 This former Mi’kmaq site is well known in the region as a secret meeting place and a party site.
 It is nestled in the heart of an unspoiled forest and provides access to the Blanche River canyon, a waterfall and a rocky cave dating back more than 500 million years.
 The 4 short Fairy Cave trails, totalling 8 km, provide an opportunity to explore this rich natural site.
 Interpretive panels will guide you along the way.
 Admission is free.

-Accessible from mid-June to the end of September from 7 a.m. to 8 p.m. along a 7-km forest road.
+Accessible from mid-June to the end of September from 7 a.m. to 8 p.m. along a 7-km forest road, at the intersection of Route du Peintre and Route Levasseur.

 Guided observation activities are available for visitors who would like to find out more about this iconic animal.
 The park also offers several beautiful hikes.
 The Mont Blanc Trail and the Appalachian Trail allow hikers to admire incomparable panoramas from mountain peaks almost 1,000 meters high.

-Season: The reserve is open year-round, but the periods during which services are available varies according to sector and season.
+Season: The reserve is open year-round, but the period during which services are available varies according to sector and season.

 Where to eat